 Genetics is the study of genes and their inheritance.
 It is an exciting and rapidly developing science which underpins much of our understanding of biological processes.
 It also has a huge influence on our society, as we grapple with important issues such as the genetic modification of organisms and the genetic prediction of human disease.
 The skills of the graduate geneticist are highly prized in the workplace, giving opportunities for careers in higher education, biomedical research, biotechnology and pharmaceutical industries.
 So what makes Genetics at Aberystwyth special?
 Firstly, we place great emphasis upon practical skills, so that our graduates become practitioners from the word go.
 Secondly, We also ensure that our graduates have the skills to communicate their science effectively, so that they can join the often controversial genetics debates.
+We are also ranked 2nd in the UK for Genetics student satisfaction (NSS, 2017).
 Finally, we have extensive research and teaching labs equipped with the latest equipment, including bioimaging facilities, high-throughput DNA sequencing, proteomics, metabolomics and spectroscopic platforms.
 You will be taught by research active staff at the forefront of knowledge, and emerge from your course with the knowledge, competencies and skills to forge a career in this fascinating field of science.
 Your academic studies will be bolstered by a wealth of laboratory and field classes which build real scientific skills essential for your future.
 Our outstanding teaching and E-learning facilities provide you with an outstanding study resources.
 The majority of teaching staff at the Institute of Biological, Environmental and Rural Sciences are qualified to PhD level and are research active.
 Vocational courses also have staff whose background lies within industry.
 The Institute has a large number of research only staff with whom students may have contact.
 You will be assigned a personal tutor who can guide you through your time at Aberystwyth and help you to settle in when you first arrive.
 We have invested heavily and over a number of years in our research facilities, and project students may get the opportunity to work in the research units on Penglais, or in our dedicated research facility at Gogerddan just outside Aberystwyth.
 In your first year you will explore a wide range of topics from Biochemistry to Animal Diversity, from Microbial Diversity to Vegetation and Ecosystems.
 These are all designed to give you a firm footing in your second and third years and allow you to try out topics you might never have considered before.
 There is a wide range of modules on offer in years two and three, more so than in any other scheme we offer.
 In these years you can specialise, perhaps taking a more molecular or environmental route choosing modules such as Applied Molecular Biology and Bioinformatics or Ecological Surveying.
 On the other hand you can keep your options open by mixing and matching topics like Biochemistry and Pharmacology with Population and Community Ecology.
 Our students leave Aberystwyth University with the skills including; research and data analysis skills, enhanced mathematical and computational skills, effective problem-solving and creative thinking skills; a thorough grounding in information technology skills; the ability to work independently, time-management and organisational skills, including the ability to meet deadlines; the ability to express ideas and communicate information in a clear and structured manner, in both written and oral form; self-motivation and self-reliance and team-working, with the ability to discuss concepts in groups, accommodating different ideas and reaching agreement.
 Our graduates are strong candidates in the following fields: Research scientist, Clinical molecular geneticist, Nature conservation officer and Education.